 We couldn’t see past the hill so weren’t sure what was coming.
 The closer we got to the top, the bigger the anticipation I had for the grand reveal on the other side.

 And then we made it.

-Through the gate at the top, we were greeted with a view down the valley from earlier and across to the sea.
-We were now on a ridge which I been hoping we would get to walk along.
+Through the gate at the top, we were greeted with a view down the valley from earlier, and across to the sea.
+We were now the ridge which I had been hoping we would get to walk along.

 Walk to Swyre Head